jford1906/jford1906.github.io/teaching/External/index.md

 description: "External links for the methods I use in my teaching."
 ---

+## These links provide information for getting started with the various methods I use in my teaching.
+If you have a site you think should be added, please email me.

 Inquiry-based learning
 ======================
 [A quick start guide to the Moore Method](http://legacyrlmoore.org/reference/quick_start-3.pdf)